monoprosopistelios/companysite/index.md

-## Welcome to GitHub Pages
+## Welcome to STYLIANOS-AVRAMIDIS-COMPANY.EU

-You can use the [editor on GitHub](https://github.com/monoprosopistelios/companysite/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+We are offering competitive Product Management services.

+Please contact us at : stylianos.avramidis@gmail.com

+You can find the Director's Resume [here](https://www.linkedin.com/in/stelios-avramidis-61b7b115a/)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.